wgbowley/OpenLSM/README.md

 ## Documentation

-Each section of the repo is self-documenting.
-For internal documentation, credits, and contributors, refer to: [04_docs](./04_docs/).
+Each section of the repo is self-documenting. <br>For internal documentation, credits, and contributors, refer to: [here](./04_docs/).